losandes/heinz-95729/materials/Team-Project.md

 * Using the [data that was open-sourced by Instacart](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2), prepare the data so it can be used in a CUI.
 A working app should let me add and remove items from a shopping cart.
 It should also let me check the prices of items, and pseudo-checkout to make a purchase (psuedo meaning Stripe integration with the terminal is not necessary).

+### CUI In Slack, With Alexa, etc.

+* Build a bot for Slack, or skills for Alexa to support an interactive shopping experience (See #cui-in-the-terminal for more details)

 ### Machine Learning

-* Using the [data that was open-sourced by Instacart](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2), prepare the data so it can be used to suggest, or upsell other products based on what a person is putting into their carts.
+* Using the [data that was open-sourced by Instacart](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2), prepare the data so it can be used to suggest, or upsell other products based on what a person has in their cart.
 Suggested algorithms are Apriori and FP-Growth.

+### Machine Learning Paper

+* Compare algorithms for suggesting, or upselling products based on what a person puts in their cart.
+How should we determine the thresholds to tune the FP-Growth algorithm?

+### Your Idea Here

+* You may present alternative project or paper ideas when its time to start the course project.
+Not all ideas will be accepted.
+Ideas must be challenging, and align with the course content.

 ## Deliverables